znxuz/freertos-threadsafe-sink/README.md

 # TODO

-- write with variable atomic length data
+- atomic write also for word length data
-- API to manually consume the data instead using a task to do so automatically
+- API to manually get & consume the data instead automatically via task